bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/extending-the-plugin/customization-guide.md

 $weight = $product->weight;
 $height = $product->height;
 ```
 The product ID can appear in various places on the client side.
-The ID you use depends on context.
+The ID you use depends on the context.
 Here are some places to look:

 - On an Add to Cart button
   </br>